Hi, welcome and thanks for your time

 I am a member of Bloco de Esquerda.
 Whatever1 your political inclinations, I urge you to join a political party — there’s plenty to do and not enough people take up their civic duty, in my opinion.

-I try to do my altruism efficiently.
-I don’t see giving money away as the solution for many of today’s pressing problems, but relatively rich people in rich countries can effectively help out people in poor countries.
+While I don’t see charity as the principal tool for a better tomorrow, relatively rich people in rich countries can effectively help out people in poor countries.
 My contribution won’t solve world hunger, but i’m sure each of us is capable of ending someone’s hunger — actually, multiple people’s — and that can only be worthwhile.

-I would urge you to consider giving away the monies you can spare.
+I would urge you to please consider giving away the money you can spare.

 Internet Usage